Research Ethics Policy

 - If consensus cannot be reached, the REB will take additional time to reconsider the proposed research and possible modifications, and may consult with the researcher and/or an impartial individual or individuals with relevant expertise to further inform the REB’s decision.

-The full RRU REB will ideally have, at any point in time, a member from each of the Faculties of RRU.
-This may be a Dean, an Associate or Assistant Dean, a Program Director, a Core Faculty Member, or another designated representative.
-As members of the REB, the Vice-President Academic may appoint a faculty member as an expedited committee.
-The Chair may also be appointed as an expedited committee.
-In many instances the Faculty REB member and the Chair may jointly review minimal review requests.
+The full RRU REB will ideally have, at any point in time, a member from each of the Schools of RRU.
+This may be the Dean, School Director, a Faculty Member, or another designated representative.
+As members of the REB, and at the request of the Vice-President Research, the Vice-President Academic and Provost may appoint a faculty member as a delegate of the REB.
+The Chair may also be appointed as a delegate of the REB.
+For minimal risk research, a Faculty REB member may review requests.

-In expedited review, the expedited committee will review and recommend (approval, approval with modifications, or rejection of) a Request for Ethical Review.
-The Expedited Committee will convey the outcome to the researcher and convey the outcome to the Chair of the REB.
+In a delegated review, the REB delegate will review and recommend (approval, approval with modifications, or rejection of) a Request for Ethical Review.
+The REB Delegate will convey the outcome to the researcher and convey the outcome to the Office of Research Ethics.
+The Office of Research Ethics keeps a record of all decisions.

 Members doing the review can refer complex or problematic cases to the full REB for discussion and decision.

-If there is doubt about the ethical acceptability of a research proposal reviewed by an expedited review committee, the researcher will be notified and the proposal will go to the full REB for review.
+If there is doubt about the ethical acceptability of a research proposal reviewed by an REB delegate, the researcher will be notified and the proposal will go to the full REB for review.

 The REB maintains surveillance over the decisions made on its behalf.